 It is likely that there will be a slow increase in cost(s).

-Look at the chart that I posted and try writing it before you look at the model below!
+Look at the table and pie chart above and try writing a response before you look at the model below.

 Do you need motivation, high-quality materials, a roadmap, feedback, guidance and an IELTS specialist teacher?

 Get instant access to all courses, challenges, boot camps, live classes, interactive and engaging classes, 1:1 support, and a friendly tight-knit community of like-minded learners to get you to Band 7+.